-CO1: Apply probability formulations for new predictions with discrete and continuous RV's.

-- CO2: Solve the vector spaces and related topics arising in magnification and rotation of images. - CO3: Examine various graphs in different geometries related to edges. - CO4: Apply the statistical tools in multi variable distributions. - CO5: Summarize the Numerical and Statistical tools using programming
+- CO1: Apply probability formulations for new predictions with discrete and continuous RV's. - CO2: Solve the vector spaces and related topics arising in magnification and rotation of images. - CO3: Examine various graphs in different geometries related to edges. - CO4: Apply the statistical tools in multi variable distributions. - CO5: Summarize the Numerical and Statistical tools using programming

-- SEE will be conducted for 100 marks. - Each full question is for 20 marks.
+- SEE will be conducted for 100 marks. - Part A: First question with 20 MCQs carrying 1 mark each. - Part B: Each full question is for 16 marks.
 (Answer five full questions out of 10 questions with intra modular choice).
-In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 20 marks for test.
-Average of three tests will be taken. - 20 marks for Flexible Assessment Method.
+In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 25 marks for test.
+Average of three test will be taken. - 25 marks for Alternate Assessment Method.